junjiemars/c/src/memory/memory.md

 the **universal recipient** of pinter type and can be freely assigned any type of pointer.

+### Arrays and Pointers

+One effect of the C array scheme is that the compiler does not meaningfully distinguish between arrays and pointers.

+### Array Names are Const

+One subtle distinction between an array and a pointer, is that the pointer which represents the base address of an array cannot be changed in the code.
+Technically, the array base address is a ```const``` pointer.
+The constraint applies to the name of the array where it is declared in the code.

+### Dynamic Arrays

+Since arrays are just contiguous areas of bytes, you can allocate your own arrays in the heap using ```malloc```.
+And you can change the size of the ```malloc```ed array at will at run time using ```realloc```.

 ### Passing multidimensional arrays to a function